DataDog/integrations-core/docs/developer/guidelines/dashboards.md

 1. Research the metrics supported by the integration and consider grouping them in relevant categories.
 Important metrics that are key to the performance and overview of the integration should be at the top.

 1. Always include an "about" group for the integration containing a brief description and helpful links.
 Also include an "overview" group containing a few of the most important metrics, and place it at the top of the dashboard.
 Edit the "about" group and select the "banner" display option, then link to a banner image like this: `/static/images/integration_dashboard/your-image.png`.

-We store integration banner images in github, add a new one by creating a PR in the [web-ui repo](https://github.com/DataDog/web-ui/tree/preprod/public/static/images/integration_dashboard).
+If an [illustrated banner image](https://static.datadoghq.com/static/images/integration_dashboard/tomcat_hero_2.png) hasn't already been created, generate a temporary one [here](https://druids.us1.prod.dog/logos/logo-gallery) by clicking on your integration and selecting the "MSL Dashboard" tab.

 The "about" section should contain content, not data; the "overview" section should contain data.
 Avoid making the "about" section full-width.
    ![Elasticsearch dashboard](../assets/images/example_dashboard.png)

 1. Use Group widgets to title and group sections, rather than note widgets as you might on a screenboard.
 Use partial width groups to display groups side-by-side.
 Most dashboards should display every widget within a group.